fizo-neechan/nesl-project/README.md

-# Real-time Collaborative Canvas - Take-Home Assignment
+# NESL - Take-Home Assignment

 Multi-user rectangle editor with real-time synchronization using Socket.io and React.